Person of color: History

 The American Heritage Guide to Contemporary Usage and Style cites usage of "people of colour" as far back as 1796.
 It was initially used to refer to light-skinned people of mixed African and European heritage.
 French colonists used the term gens de couleur ("people of color") to refer to people of mixed African and European ancestry in the Americas who were not enslaved.
 In South Carolina and other parts of the Deep South, this term was used to distinguish between slaves who were mostly "black" or "Negro" and free people who were primarily "mulatto" or "mixed race".
 After the American Civil War, "colored" was used as a label almost exclusively for black Americans, but the term eventually fell out of favor by the mid-20th century.

-Although American activist Martin Luther King Jr. used the term "citizens of color" in 1963, the phrase in its current meaning did not catch on until the late 1970s.
+Although American activist Martin Luther King Jr. used the term "citizens of color" in 1963, the phrase did not catch on until the late 1970s.
 In the late 20th century, the term "person of color" was introduced in the United States in order to counter the condescension implied by the terms "non-white" and "minority", and racial-justice activists in the U.S., influenced by radical theorists such as Frantz Fanon, popularized it at this time.
 By the late 1980s and early 1990s, it was in wide circulation.
 Both anti-racist activists and academics sought to move the understanding of race beyond the black–white dichotomy then prevalent.

 The phrase "women of color" was developed and introduced for wide use by a group of black women activists at the National Women's Conference in 1977.
 The phrase was used as a method of communicating solidarity between non-white women that was, according to Loretta Ross, not based on "biological destiny" but instead a political act of naming themselves.

 In the 21st century, use of the term and the categorization continued to proliferate: For example, the Joint Council of Librarians of Color (JCLC), a recurring conference of the American Library Association, which uses the "of color" designation for its five ethnic affiliate associations.
 They include: the Black Caucus of the American Library Association, the American Indian Library Association, the Asian Pacific American Librarians Association, the Chinese American Librarians Association, and REFORMA: The National Association to Promote Library & Information Services to Latinos and the Spanish Speaking.